Fractions: changing form. Expanding and reducing (simplifying) to equivalent fractions, examples

 represents, from left to right, an expanding, and from right to left, a simplification.

-An ordinary fraction in which the numerator and the denominator are coprime numbers (their only common factor is 1) is called an irreducible fraction and cannot be reduced (simplified).
+A common ordinary fraction in which the numerator and the denominator are coprime numbers (their only common factor is 1) is called an irreducible fraction and cannot be reduced (simplified) anymore.

 For example, fraction 4/16 is not in its lowest terms and can be reduced since both 4 and 16 can be evenly divided by 4.